 9) Know When To Use Electric Assistance

 You don't always need to use your bike's electric assistance.
 For example, if you are riding a downhill mountain bike trail, you can switch it off or use eco mode.
 The advantage of this is that you don't use up all of your battery power unnecessarily.
 Also, you won't get caught out with faster acceleration than you need.
 Some electric bike riders forget their bike is in turbo mode, and they get surprised by the degree of acceleration.
-In this situation, they can easily skid out on a corner with a loose surface.
+They can easily skid out on a corner with a loose surface in this situation.

-By following these tips, you will be able to stay safe when riding your electric bike.
+By following these tips, you will stay safe when riding your electric bike.